junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 The second step in a ghost-related situation, according to the legendary Ghostfacers members Ed and Harry, is to kill them.

 Dean shifts in the seat uncomfortably.
-Even the mention of the word "kill" makes his stomach curls.
+Even the mention of the word "kill" makes his stomach curl.
 He doesn't want to think about how Castiel would feel about it.
 Who would ever think of *killing* a person twice, for Christ's sake?

 But at least he learns something new about the ghosts now -- Salt is like burning acid to them; Irons dissipates them instantly; And shotguns with fresh rock salt bullets apparently can disperse them extremely effectively.
 To make the ghosts disappear permanently, burn their remains.
-In the very rare situations when that's not possible, find their unfinished business that makes them ghosts, try solve them and help them get over with it and find peace.
+In the very rare situations when that's not possible, find out their unfinished business that makes them ghosts, try to solve them and help them get over it and find peace.

 They finish the video in utter silence.
 Let the screen pause on its own once it finishes.
 They exchange muted looks.

-Dean finds himself in the stubborn stare contest with Castiel again, unable to move his eyes away.
+Dean finds himself in a stubborn stare contest with Castiel again, unable to move his eyes away.

 "Ugh," he manages to start, but fails to think of a single thing to say next.